borisyankov/rulespal/data/rulebooks/azul_rulebook.md

 ## Game Setup

 1. Give each player a player board.
 Flip your board to the side with the colored wall.
-(See Variant Play to play with the gray side of the player board).
+(See [Variant Play](#variant-play) to play with the gray side of the player board).
 Each player must use the same side.
-2. Take 1 scoring marker (B)  and place it on space "0" of your score track.
+2. Take 1 scoring marker and place it on space "0" of your score track.
-3. Place the Factory displays (C)  in a circle around the center of the table:
+3. Place the Factory displays in a circle around the center of the table:
    * In a 2-player game, place 5 Factory displays.
    * In a 3-player game, place 7 Factory displays.
    * In a 4-player game, place 9 Factory displays.
-4. Fill the bag (D) with the 100 tiles (20 of each color) (E).
+4. Fill the bag with the 100 tiles (20 of each color).
-5. The player who most recently visited Portugal takes the starting player marker (F) and then fills each Factory display with exactly 4 tiles randomly drawn from the bag.
+5. The player who most recently visited Portugal takes the starting player marker and then fills each Factory display with exactly 4 tiles randomly drawn from the bag.

 Return any unused player boards, scoring markers and Factory displays to the box.